monglet/Wordclock-Wristwatch/README.md

-TIMESQUARE Watch
+Wordclock for TIMESQUARE Watch
 ================

 After downloading, rename folder to 'Watch' and install in Arduino Libraries folder.
 Restart Arduino IDE, then open File->Sketchbook->Library->Watch->Watch sketch.

 Requires Adafruit_GFX and RTClib libraries.

+Requires additional faceplate.
+Laser cut or 3D print based on provided vector file.

-Learn more about this project at http://learn.adafruit.com/timesquare-watch-kit
+Learn more about this project at http://andydoro.com/wordclockwristwatch/